 10:45 am–Service of Holy Communion

-The pattern of our worship is called liturgy.
+St. James is a liturgical congregation.
 The word liturgy means “work of the people”.
 Leading and assisting worship is the work of many, not just pastors.
 The reason we have acolytes, assisting ministers, communion assistants, greeters, lectors, ushers and choirs is to help us offer to God the most complete worship.
-All worship servants should be present fifteen minutes before the start of worship, and check with the Pastor for any needs.

 Members of the Altar Guild prepare the sanctuary for worship before the service begins.
-The tasks include putting in place the correct paraments on the altar and pulpit, filling altar candles and the Sanctuary lamp, setting out flowers as appropriate and preparing the Communion elements and glasses if they will be used.
-Cleaning of the Communion ware and washing the linens after the service is also their responsibility.
+The tasks include putting in place the correct paraments on the altar and pulpit, filling altar candles and the Sanctuary lamp, preparing the Communion elements and cleaning of the Communion ware and washing the linens after the service.
 Altar Guild members serve in teams on a monthly rotating basis.
-Contact the church office if you wish to participate.

 Greeters welcome fellow worshipers at the front door.
 They need to be in place 15-20 minutes before the start of the service to greet worshipers as they enter the building.
 Greeters wait to welcome latecomers during the announcement period.

 Ushers ensure that worshipers are provided a bulletin as they enter and are seated comfortably, especially if there are any special needs.
-They normally collect the offering, distribute Communion cups, make sure the sanctuary is neat after the close of a service and may occasionally have additional special duties.
-Contact the church office with questions.
+They normally collect the offering, distribute communion cups, make sure the sanctuary is neat after the close of a service and may occasionally have additional special duties.

 Acolytes & Crucifers